Hero Backdrop

 When there is no Will (Intestacy)

 When the deceased did not leave a Will, there may be several beneficiaries who might be entitled to apply for the grant of letters of administration.
-An independent administrator may be needed where agreement cannot be reached as to who will act if, for example, there is distrust between them.
+An independent administrator may be needed where agreement cannot be reached as to who will act.

 What does an independent administrator do and how will this help with estate administration?